-The Expert class Type design 2020–2021 course consists of twelve online sessions (instead of the usual ten under the roof of the museum) over a period of roughly three quarters of a year.
+The Expert class Type design 2020–2021 course consists of twelve online sessions (instead of the usual ten under the roof of the museum) over a period of approximately three quarters of a year.
 The aim of the course is to help students explore and analyze the historical and technical (production) aspects of type and typography, to teach them how to design type in detail, to help them develop an in-depth understanding of the digital font-production process, and to support them in gaining control over related software.

 An important aspect of the course is the direct exchange of knowledge and experience between the students.
 This exchange is stimulated by a type-revival project on which the students must collaborate.
 The revival is always based on unique historical material from the renowned collection of the Museum Plantin-Moretus.
-Besides taking part in the revival project, each student personally has to design a new typeface, whether completely from scratch or being a revival that, for example, is also based on material from the museum’s collection.
+In addition to participating in the revival project, each student must personally design a new typeface, whether it be from scratch or a revival that is, for example, also based on material from the museum’s collection.
 The course is concluded with an exhibition that takes place annually in the museum, or occasionally at an exquisite location elsewhere in Belgium or the Netherlands.

 The EcTd course is taught by type designer, font producer, software developer, and Senior Lecturer Dr. Frank E. Blokland.